ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 * slide the slider to see if neighboring districts accept departing people, thus having higher arrivals than previously observed (see the linear graphs to compare).

 Answer the following questions:
-* what regions have the highest number of departures?
+* What regions have the highest number of departures?
 * What regions have the highest number of arrivals?
-* what region has had the most changes in departures over time?
+* What region has had the most changes in departures over time?

 ![Bringing it all Together](../assets/screencasts/bringing-it-all-together.gif)